livingdocsIO/documentation/content/reference-docs/project-config/settings.md

 ## Includes
-*has UI support*

 Includes allow you to render parts of your document from a remote location.
 For example you can create a component called `highcharts` that uses a service directive in the HTML lik `<div doc-include="highcharts"></div>`.
 Everything inside that div will be rendered from the remote service "highcharts".

 The service itself is configured in the config (see example at the top).
-We advise you to use the UI under "Project Setup" to setup the remote service.
 The `handle` is the service name that is also used in the `doc-include` directive of the component.
 In the `rendering` object you define the URL of your micro-service where the rendering is done as well as a timeout to indicate when it should fail.
 `blockEditorInteraction` can be used to alter the interactivity of the include within the editor.
 Not setting this value, or selecting "No" in the UI, will result in the default experience of the include being rendered and interactive within the editor.
 Passing a value of `'always'` will block all interaction with the include in the editor, and using `'initial'` will block the first click only.